 Career Services provides career advising to students or alumni (client) at any point in their college or post-college experience.
 Career Services assists clients with individual career issues; with gathering occupational and employment information; with establishing short- and long-term career goals; with exploring different career paths; and with making informed and purposeful career decisions.

-As a requirement for graduation, undergraduate day program students complete one career development course and two cooperative education semesters, typically one in each of the junior and senior years.
+As a requirement for graduation, undergraduate day program students complete two cooperative education semesters, typically one in each of the junior and senior years.
 A student must register for a co-op course in order for their work experience to fulfill a co-op requirement.
 Typically, a student will not take other courses during their co-op semester.
 Enrollment in a co-op course maintains a student’s full-time student status.

 Note that transfer students must complete at least one semester in residence at Wentworth before being eligible for the cooperative education program.